e-mehegan/EmilyMehegan_T1A3/readme.md

 <br>

 - The 'Add New Contact' feature asks for input from the user.
 It will first ask for the name of the new contact, then the address and phone number.
 There is also to option to exit the function in each input allowing the user to have options if they change thier mind or no longer want to add the contact.
-It will return each time to the contact menu without saving any of the information they have
+It will return each time to the contact menu without saving any of the information they have entered in the inputs.

 - Once the user has inputed the name, address and phone variables it will store that input in the variables which will be appened in the contact file.
 This input will be written into there assigned rows in the file and saved.